top of page

 Ingredients

-• 250ml plant-based milk (I like to use oat or almond, always unsweetened)
+• 250ml plant-based milk (coconut, oat or almond, always unsweetened)

 • 1/2 banana (frozen is best and creates a thicker, creamy texture)